Strapped Harrisburg hopes to cash in its Wild West collection

+* Stone Energy Corporation announces auction results for sale of Appalachia properties

-HARRISBURG, Pa If Pennsylvania's fiscally battered capital city wants to stage a Wild West-like battle with the creditors demanding every penny of the millions they are owed, it has enough muskets, stage coaches, sheriff's badges and ammunition to get the job done.
+HARRISBURG, Pa Nov 2 If Pennsylvania's fiscally battered capital city wants to fight off its creditors Wild West style, it has enough muskets, ammunition, stage coaches and sheriff's badges for a battle.

-Desperate to rid itself of more than 8,000 artifacts and to climb out of a $300 million (187 million pounds) debt crisis, Harrisburg has allowed appraisers and auction houses into a storage space where the bits of Americana have been gathering dust for years.
+Desperate to rid itself of more than 8,000 artifacts and climb out of a $300 million debt crisis, Harrisburg has allowed appraisers and auction houses into a storage space where the bits of Americana have been gathering dust for years.

 Nearly all of the artifacts were collected by former Mayor Stephen Reed, who dreamed of building a Wild West museum in Harrisburg that never materialized.
 The seven-term mayor left office last year.